 Mulgrew Miller was one of the most inspirational musicians I have ever met.
-A master pianist, composer, and educator, Mulgrew was also a beautiful human being.
+A master pianist, composer, and educator, Mulgrew was truly a beautiful human being.

 Mulgrew Miller was playing with The Benny Golson Quartet.
 I was really captured by the way he sounded – his big piano sound reminded of Oscar Peterson, blend of contemporary harmonic sound reminiscent to McCoy Tyner and Herbie Hancock, mysterious brisk melodic runs and dancing rhythmic feeling and blues and gospel in his playing – it was something else!
 His sound was somewhat familiar but yet so fresh and inspiring.

 A couple of years later I was lucky again to watch him play with the Benny Golson Quartet at The Red Sea Jazz Festival Eilat in 1992.

 I became to be a big fun of Grew (this is how the musicians call him).
 I tried to find everything with Mulgrew’s name – records featuring him as a sideman as well as his own recordings as a leader.
 I still remember the first time hearing him on Woody Shaw “Master of Art” – a brilliant record.

 Mulgrew Miller Week at The Center for Jazz Studies

 I met Mulgrew Miller several years ago and got a chance to get to know him personally, talk to him, see his playing closely, and teach students.
-It was in June 2012 when Mulgrew Miller was invited for a week of clinics and workshops at The Center for Jazz Studies (New School Program) at The Israel Conservatory of Music In Tel Aviv.
+It was in June 2012 when Mulgrew Miller was invited for a week of clinics and workshops at The Center for Jazz Studies (New School Academic Program) at The Israel Conservatory of Music In Tel Aviv.

-It was a remarkable week full of music and a wonderful experience.
+It was a remarkable week full of music and wonderful experiences.

 Being a part of CJS faculty, I had quite a few chances to talk with Mulgrew and watch him play.

-I have made a footage of Mulgrew piano class, his solo performance at Felicja Blumental Hall and the concert at the Einav Center featuring Mulgrew performances with the students and teachers ensembles and the Big Band.
+I have made footage of Mulgrew piano class, his solo performance at Felicja Blumental Hall and the concert at the Einav Center featuring Mulgrew performances with the students and teachers ensembles and the Big Band.

 It was so sad to find out that a year later Mulgrew Miller has passed away.